 As per government guidelines for the delivery of this Unit of Competency, all participants must have an adequate level of physical fitness to complete all assessments.
-This means that elements such as CPR on an adult and child manikin must be performed on the floor.
+Please contact us if you require assistance with your assessments.

 Are you a school teacher?

 As per the Victorian Department of Education and Training (DET), HLTAID012 Provide First Aid in an education and care setting does not satisfy the requirements for anaphylaxis training when working in schools.
 In this instance, participants will also need to complete 22578VIC Course in first aid management of anaphylaxis in addition to this course.

 Are you working in early childhood education, day care, after school programs?

 For those working in early childhood education, day care, after school programs, etc. HLTAID012 meets the requirements of the Australian Children’s Education & Care Quality Authority (ACECQA) for anaphylaxis training.